MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/unlock-bitlocker.md

 ```

 ### -Password
-Specifes a secure string that contains a password.
+Specifies a secure string that contains a password.
 The password specified acts as a protector for the volume encryption key.

 ```yaml